richtastic/ff/src/3DR/wiki/app.md

 - compression
 - encryption

+03/28 - retry 6 images using new sparse absolute orientation algorithms
+		- is BA helpful? (show before and after)
+03/29 - retry dense selection using known R
+		- better this time around?
+04/04 - retry dense global bundle adjust
+04/05 - fix triple duplicates?
-03/29 - hole filling?
+04/11 - hole filling?
-04/02 - multi-view point propagation from dense
+04/12 - multi-view point propagation from dense
 		- projecting known 3D points
 		- projecting unknown corners?
-04/10 - triangulation algorithm updates
+04/18 - triangulation algorithm updates
+04/19 - output test to device
-04/20 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth -- DIALATION of texture after it's created (post process requires map)
+04/25 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth -- DIALATION of texture after it's created (post process requires map)
-04/20 - test new set of 10 ~ 20 images
+05/02 - test new set of 10 ~ 20 images
+05/09 - test set of ~50 images
+05/23 - test set of ~100 images
+05/30 - MVP

 ? - BA identify/remove view if it's position is very bad????
 - triangle - texture loading groups at a time to get local approx blending